Senators warn of 'urgent' threat to US elections

 National elections are decided by a small number of votes in just a few precincts, former DHS Secretary Jeh Johnson said, adding, "The outcome may dance on the head of a pin" and that "writers for a 'House of Cards' can figure that out, so can others."

-But Republican Sen. Susan Collins of Maine said the warnings from the feds, particularly in August 2016, were too technical in nature and did not reach the right people.
+Republican Sen. Susan Collins of Maine said the warnings, particularly in August 2016, were too technical in nature and did not reach the right people.

 Johnson said their warnings were overshadowed by other campaign news, saying they sounded the alarm just before the infamous "Access Hollywood" tape was made public.